conleyst/beautiful-jekyll/_posts/2018-05-21-scraping-data.md

 1. The `parse` method is always called first when we start our Spider, so it should be the one extracting the links.
 2. The `response` variable refers to the HTML returned when Scrapy goes to the website listed in our `start_urls` list.
 3. Notice I also referred to a `parse_quotes` method that we haven't written yet.
 This is the method that will extract the quotes from the links we extracted.
 4. I used `yield` instead of `return`.
-Return stops the script, but we want our Spider to keep going until it runs our of links.
+Return stops the script, but we want our Spider to keep going until it runs out of links.
 Using `yield` does this.

 **Step 3: Tell Scrapy how to extract the lines from the links**